INM-6/nnmt/README.md

 [Pull requests](https://github.com/INM-6/lif_meanfield_tools/pulls).

 If you are using this toolbox, please cite us: for a specific release, we recommend to use the reference from [Zenodo](https://zenodo.org/).
 Otherwise, you can also provide a link to this repository with the hash of the respective commit.
 In addition, please also cite the publications that used the methods implemented here first.
-In "[How to Use This Package](#how-to-use-this-package)" you can find details on which function of this package refers to which publication.
+In [How to Use This Package](#how-to-use-this-package) you can find details on which function of this package refers to which publication.

 # Structure